Aaron Hernandez: 2012 Boston double homicide

 Hernandez was investigated in connection with a double homicide that took place on July 16, 2012, near the Cure Lounge in Boston's South End.
 Daniel Jorge Correia de Abreu, 29, and Safiro Teixeira Furtado, 28, both immigrants from Cape Verde and living in Dorchester, were killed by gunshots fired into their vehicle.
-Witnesses testified that Hernandez's silver SUV pulled up next to the victims and someone from his car yelled racial epithets towards the victims."
-Someone from the car then fired five shots, killing the two immigrants.
+Witnesses testified that Hernandez's silver SUV pulled up next to the victims and someone from his car yelled racial epithets towards the victims.
+Someone from the car then fired five shots, killing the two men.
 Police immediately identified Hernandez, who was then playing for the Patriots, in the club's security camera footage, but thought it was a coincidence that Hernandez happened to be at the club that evening.

 On May 15, 2014, Hernandez was indicted on murder charges for the killings of de Abreu and Furtado, with additional charges of armed assault and attempted murder associated with shots fired at the surviving occupants in the vehicle.
 The trial began March 1, 2017.
-The prosecution case was strongly based on testimony by Bradley, a known drug dealer who had been feuding with Hernandez since he allegedly shot him in the face and left him to die.
+The prosecution case was strongly based on testimony by Bradley, a known drug dealer who had been feuding with Hernandez since Hernandez allegedly shot him in the face and left him to die.
 Hernandez and Bradley each claimed that the other person pulled the trigger.

 Jose Baez, Hernandez's attorney, argued that the proposed motive was implausible, and Hernandez was a suspect of convenience too close to two unsolved murders.
 Bradley alleged that Hernandez was infuriated after the victims spilled a drink on him at a nightclub several hours before the shooting and killed them in retaliation.
 Security camera footage confirmed that Hernandez was in the club for less than ten minutes.
 Around that time, he calmly posed for a photo with a fan, and left by himself – contradicting Bradley's testimony that he departed with Hernandez.
 Furthermore, Baez characterized the police investigation as extraordinarily sloppy (e.g., the victims' bodies were kept in their bullet-riddled vehicle as it was towed away from the shooting scene, a major protocol violation) with no physical evidence tying Hernandez to the murders.

-According to The Boston Globe, there was "powerful evidence that [Hernandez] was at the scene and played a role in their deaths."
-On April 14, 2017, Hernandez was acquitted of the murders and most of the other charges but found guilty of illegal possession of a handgun.
+According to The Boston Globe, there was "powerful evidence that [Hernandez] was at the scene and played a role in their deaths".
+On April 14, 2017, Hernandez was acquitted of the murders and most of the other charges and found guilty of illegal possession of a handgun.

 2013 traffic stop

 In January 2013, Hernandez and Bradley partied at Cure again.
 At 2:20 a.m., Bradley was pulled over on the Southeast Expressway after his vehicle was seen speeding at 105 miles per hour.
-According to the State Police he was "wobbly drunk."
+According to the State Police he was "wobbly drunk".
 Hernandez tried to get his friend out of trouble by saying, "Trooper, I am Aaron Hernandez.
 It's okay."
-However, Bradley was still arrested for drunk driving.
+Bradley was arrested for drunk driving.